-Business Central Legal has developed a Practice Kit on Incapacity to assist employers who have to navigate this complicated area of employment law so they can reduce their risk of exposure to costly personal grievance claims.
-If you would like further information or wish to purchase a Practice Kit please call AdviceLine or email advice@businesscentral.org.nz
+The EMA Legal team has also developed a Practice Kit on Incapacity, to assist employers navigating this complicated area of employment law to reduce their risk of exposure to costly personal grievance claims.
+If you would like further information or wish to purchase a Practice Kit, please call AdviceLine on 0800 300 362.

-Remember:
+Remember

-- Always call AdviceLine to check you have the latest guide (refer to the publication date below). - Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your fact situation. - Use our AdviceLine employment advisors as a sounding board to test your views. - Get one of our consultants to draft an agreement template that's tailor-made for your business.
+- Always call AdviceLine on 0800 300 362 to check you have the latest guide. - Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your situation. - · Use our AdviceLine employment advisors as a sounding board to test your views. - Get one of our consultants to draft an agreement template that's tailor-made for your business.